Menu

 Owned By: Town of Marshfield

-Spanning the South River, the Sea Street Bridge connects Marshfield’s Sea Street to Humarock’s Marshfield Ave.
-The bridge was officially named in 1998 to honor Captain Frederick Stanley, who was the keeper of Scituate’s first life saving station, near Fourth Cliff.
+Spanning the South River, the Sea Street Bridge connects Marshfield’s Sea Street to Humarock’s Marshfield Avenue.
+The bridge was renamed in 1998 to honor Captain Frederick Stanley for his long service to saving lives while captain of the US Life-Saving Station and Coast Guard Station at Humarock.
 At the western end of the bridge, look for the historical marker for White’s Ferry.
-One of the earliest shipyards on the North River was located near this spot, as well as a ferry service (1638-1881/1882).
+One of the earliest shipyards on the North River was located near this spot, as well as a ferry service.

 Features

-The Sea Street Bridge was originally constructed in 1888, and fortified during WWII to sustain heavy equipment going to the military base on Fourth Cliff.
-Then in 1952, it was rebuilt entirely – still as a wooden structure.
+The first Sea Street Bridge was constructed in 1881, the same year that the Hotel Humarock opened for business.
+It featured stairs on the north side that led down to a dock at the channel opening.
 The current bridge — which was constructed in 2007-2008 with state funding — is an eight-span pre-cast concrete structure.
-The bridge was formally dedicated in 1998, to mark the 100th Anniversary of the Portland Gale.
+It was formally dedicated in 1998, to mark the 100th Anniversary of the Portland Gale.
 As part of the 2007-2008 bridge replacement, the channel underneath was dug deeper and wider, to improve conditions for boat traffic.

-In 1638, a ferry boat employed in transporting both people and cattle operated between Marshfield and Scituate here at the narrowest place in the North River (now the South River).
+In 1638, a ferry service was established at or near this spot, at the narrowest place in the North River (now the South River).
+It provided transportation across the river, between Marshfield and Scituate, for both people and cattle (in separate vessels).
 At the time, the location was known as New Harbor Marsh.
 Jonathan Brewster was the first ferryman.
 He was the son of Elder Brewster of Mayflower fame.
 He sold the ferry service in 1641 to Barker and Howell.
 Ralph Chapman later ran the ferry service, and then in 1712 Benjamin White, grandson of Peregrine White, took over.
 From that point on, it was known as White’s Ferry.

-The ferry was replaced in 1881-1882 by the bridge from Marshfield to Humarock Beach.
+The ferry was replaced in 1881-1882 by the bridge from Marshfield to Humarock.
 The bridge was constructed by The Fourth Cliff Land Company, to whom the town gave a quitclaim deed to “all the land or Hummocks below Fourth Cliff between the North River and the ocean to low water mark.”
 The bridge was built to service the resort hotel, Hotel Humarock.
-Over the bridge from Marshfield, it was on the right.

 This land is within the region of the Massachusett (or Massachuseuk).
 To learn more about local Native American tribes, we encourage you to interact with their members.
 The Massachusett tribe at Ponkapoag and the Mattakeeset band of the Massachusett share information on their websites.